Coatlicue statue

 The Coatlicue statue is one of the most famous surviving Aztec sculptures.
 It is a 2.52 metre (8.3 ft) tall andesite statue by an unidentified Mexica artist.
-Although there are debates about what or who the statue represents, it is usually identified as the Aztec deity Coatlicue ("Snakes-Her-Skirt").
+Although there are many debates about what or who the statue represents, it is usually identified as the Aztec deity Coatlicue ("Snakes-Her-Skirt").
 It is currently located in the National Museum of Anthropology in Mexico City.
-Originally displayed in the Mexica city of Tenochtitlan, the momentous statue was buried after the 1521 Spanish conquest of the city and excavated roughly 270 years later in 1790.
+Originally displayed in the Mexica city of Tenochtitlan, the monumental statue was buried after the 1521 Spanish conquest of the city, and it was excavated roughly 270 years later in 1790.

-The statue was most likely completed in 1439 or 1491, although these dates are contested.
+The statue was possibly completed in 1439 or 1491, although these dates are contested.
 Like many Aztec statues, it is carved in the round.
-Notably, it is also carved on its base with an image of the deity Tlaltecuhtli ("earth-lord"), despite the base usually being hidden from view.
-Similar statues and statuary fragments were discovered in the 20th century, leading scholars to debate the meaning of these works of art and their significance to the Aztec Empire.
+Notably, it is also carved on its base with an image of the deity Tlaltecuhtli ("earth-lord"), despite the fact that the base would always be hidden from view.
+Similar statues and statuary fragments were discovered in the 20th century, leading scholars to debate the meaning of these works and their significance within the culture and ceremonies of the Aztec Empire.